How I'm Finding The Light In The Darkness Today

 I don’t have any words of comfort.
 I don’t have any wise take.
 I don’t have any soothing thought.
 What I do have is this heartbreaking, enduring fact: In times of darkness, women have always found a way to the light.

-Remember the Abortion Counseling Service of Women’s Liberation of the late 1960s and 1970s.
-More commonly known as the Jane Collective, this organization was an underground abortion service that operated pre-Roe in Chicago.
-Horrified at the number of unsafe abortions happening, a group of women took action to provide safe underground abortions and abortion counseling.
-Until it disbanded in 1973 after the nationwide legalization of abortion, the Jane Collective provided 11,000 safe but illegal abortions.
+Remember the Abortion Counselling Service of Women’s Liberation of the late 1960s and 1970s.
+More commonly known as the Jane Collective, this organisation was an underground abortion service that operated pre-Roe in Chicago.
+Horrified at the number of unsafe abortions happening, a group of women took action to provide safe underground abortions and abortion counselling.
+Until it disbanded in 1973 after the nationwide legalisation of abortion, the Jane Collective provided 11,000 safe but illegal abortions.

 These women found the light.